okx/okexchain-docs/docs/resources/okexchaincli.md

 | --type              | type of the proposal initiated (for text proposals only) |
 | --deposit           | initial deposit specified when the proposal is initiated  |
 | --from              | account name specified for sending a transaction |
-| --home              | account name and the directory where okexchaincli is configured
+| --home              | account name and the directory where exchaindcli is configured
-if it is ~/.okexchaincli can ignore the parameters |
+if it is ~/.exchaindcli can ignore the parameters |
 | -b/--broadcast-mode | specific transaction broadcast modes（async、sync、block）|

 ### Change parameter proposal